 Sometimes we just know that we need someone to speak to other than a friend or family member, because what we are feeling and what’s happening in our lives feels too big to cope with or to worry a loved one with.
 That’s when most people consider counselling.

-Most people want to resolve an issue, and they think a counsellor will be able to do that for them.
-While every counsellor I know would love that to be the case, we are merely facilitators; helping you to find your own voice to discover who you are, to cope with what you’re feeling, and to realise what you want to achieve and how you think you can do that.
+No, counsellors are not advisors and we can’t tell you what you should or shouldn’t do.
+We are merely facilitators; helping you to find your own voice to discover who you are, to cope with what you’re feeling, and to realise what you want to achieve and how you think you can do that.

 What can be achieved?

 Sometimes you can solve your problems and sometimes circumstances are out of your control.
-The level of what's achievable is something you will have to consider, and what is achieved might not be what you expected or what you set out for.
+The level of what’s achievable is something you may want to consider, and what is achievable might not be what you expect or set out for.
 Sometimes, having someone who hears you and understands - who can sit with you in your distress and dilemmas, so you’re not alone - is all a person needs.